Celebrate apple season with this Layered Apple Harvest Cake! Cream cheese glaze gives it extra sweetness and tangy flavor.

 I’m kicking things off with a recipe that is old fashioned in the best way possible.
 It’s a cake your grandmother might’ve made.
 I call it Layered Apple Harvest Cake, because it’s usual name – ‘Apple Bundt Cake’ – seems a bit generic and says too little about it.

 Granny Smith apples are so lovely for baking because they are dry and tart.
 They don’t give off too much moisture during baking and under heat they become sweet and soft, but still hold their shape.
-I recommend using them for this recipe.
+They are recommended for this recipe.

 I used a mandoline to slice my apples (which gives me pause because it is scary sharp!) but you can use a non-serrated knife.
 I set my mandolin blade at 3mm, which is plenty thin enough.
 In fact, I might go a little thicker next time.